 - You might be afraid of what your partner will think.
 Anyone worth sharing sex with should be willing to talk about staying safe.

-- Some people think that birth control will prevent them from getting pregnant in the future.
+- Some people think that using a birth control method now will not allow them to get pregnant when they are ready to have a baby.
 The truth is that nearly all kinds of birth control stop working right away when you stop using them.
-And condoms can actually protect your ability to have a baby later by helping to prevent STIs that can hurt your reproductive system.
+And condoms can actually protect your ability to have a baby later by helping to prevent STDs that can hurt your reproductive system.

-Whatever the possible reasons to avoid birth control, there are so many more to use it.
-Teens who get pregnant face a huge number of challenges, including possibly getting left by their partners, dropping out of school, and struggling to deal with a demanding baby.
+Whatever the possible reasons to avoid birth control, there are so many more reasons to use it.
+Teens who get pregnant face a huge number of challenges, including possibly having their partner leave them, dropping out of school, and taking care of a baby’s many needs.

 What if I need birth control in an emergency? top